streamnative/function-mesh-website/versioned_docs/version-0.3.0/function-mesh-worker/deploy-mesh-worker.md

    - Add `functionsWorkerServiceCustomConfigs` to your `functions_worker.yml` configuration file.

         This is a sample.
-For details about available configurations of Function Mesh Worker service, see [general options](/function-mesh-worker/reference/general-option.md).
+For details about available configurations of Function Mesh Worker service, see [customizable options](/function-mesh-worker/reference/customizable-option.md).

         ```yaml
         functionsWorkerServiceCustomConfigs: